AstreaTSS/PYTHIAWebsite/docs/setup/dice_management.md

 To remove a die from a user, you can use `/dice-manage remove-from`.
 This will remove the die from the user's set of die.

+To clear all registered dice for a user, you can use `/dice-manage clear-for`.
+To clear *every registered die for every user*, you can use `/dice-manage clear-everyone`.

 ### Rolling Users' Registered Die

 To roll a user's die, you can use `/dice-manage roll-registered-for`: